Ph.D., 1994, Indiana University, Sociology

 Mental Health and Addiction

 Sexuality and Sexual Health

 Health Systems and Policy

-Eric R. Wright is a 2nd Century Initiative (2CI) Professor of Sociology and Public Health and Chair of the Sociology Department at Georgia State University.
+Eric R. Wright is a Distinguished Professor of Sociology and Public Health and Chair of the Sociology Department at Georgia State University.

 He holds a B.A. in sociology from Lewis & Clark College in Portland, Oregon and an M.A. and Ph.D. in sociology from Indiana University Bloomington.
 As a medical sociologist, his research interests center on social and public policy responses to mental health and illness, substance use and addictions, sexual health, and HIV/STI prevention.

 In addition, Dr. Wright is actively involved in conducting research to understand and ameliorate health problems and disparities in minority and other vulnerable communities, including lesbian, gay, bisexual, transgender, and queer people (LGBTQ).
 He has extensive experience in working with community organizations as well as local and state government to better understand community health needs and improve the effectiveness of health- and healthcare- related programs and policies.

 He is or has been the Principal or Co-Principal Investigator of numerous externally federally and state-funded research and evaluation projects and has published many policy briefs, technical reports, and peer-reviewed scientific papers which have appeared in medical sociology as well as interdisciplinary health, psychiatric, and health policy journals.
 Professor Wright also is an award winning teacher and deeply committed to involving students in research and service learning projects to make learning more relevant and to build stronger bridges between the academy and the community.